oskariorg/oskari-frontend/README.md

 Documentation available at [http://www.oskari.org].

 This repository holds the frontend framework code for Oskari.
 Developing the frontend framework requires a frontend application.
-The frontend application should be located next to the framework directory.
-You may checkout a sample frontend application source code from [GitHub](https://github.com/oskariorg/sample-application "Sample Oskari frontend application").
+You may clone sample frontend application from [https://github.com/oskariorg/sample-application].
+The sample application directory should be located next to the frontend framework directory.

 You will also need oskari-server to be running that responds to the XHR requests made by the frontend.
 You can download a pre-compiled copy of the server from [http://www.oskari.org/download].
 You may also build it from source by cloning [oskari-server](https://github.com/oskariorg/oskari-server) and [sample-server-extension](https://github.com/oskariorg/sample-server-extension).

-Any application should use the sample-server-extension template as base for customized server and create an app-specific repository for the frontend (see [sample-application](https://github.com/oskariorg/sample-application)).
 Oskari frontend applications are built using Webpack.

 ## Preparations

 Make sure you have at least Node 8.x / NPM 5.x.

-Run `npm install` in the frontend framework repository root.
+* Run `npm install` in the frontend framework repository root.
-Run `npm install` in the frontend application repository root.
+* Run `npm install` in the frontend application repository root.

 Make sure you have oskari-server running on localhost port 8080 (can be customized on webpack.config.js).

 ## Run in development